 The Masters of Arts in Liberal Studies program offers an advanced level of knowledge and understanding of the liberal arts tradition.
-Students will be expected to analyze and explore old and new knowledge in the light of their personal experience and interests guided by a dedicated faculty.
+Students will be expected to explore and analyze social, ethical, psychological, political, scientific and philosophical issues in the light of their personal experience and interests guided by a dedicated faculty.
 The program is designed to give self-motivated students from a variety of backgrounds an opportunity for either life enrichment or career advancement through an interdisciplinary liberal arts education.
 The MLS curriculum is designed for non-traditional students who wish to combine varied areas of interest into a program that satisfies intellectual curiosity and emphasizes academic scholarship in the liberal arts and sciences.
 The program will: